diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 We also discuss an advanced feature that lets users control the layout of pair RDDs across nodes: `partitioning`.
 Using controllable partitioning, applications can sometimes greatly reduce communication costs by ensuring that data will be accessed together and will be on the same node.
 This can provide significant speedups.
 We illustrate partitioning using the `PageRank algorithm` as an example.

 Spark provides special operations on RDDs containing key/value pairs.
 These RDDs are called pair RDDs.
 Pair RDDs are a useful building block in many programs, as they expose operations that allow you to act on each key in parallel or regroup data across the network.
-For example, pair RDDs have a reduceByKey() method that can aggregate data separately for each key, and a join() method that can merge two RDDs together by grouping elements with the same key.
-It is common to extract fields from an RDD (representing, for instance, an event time, customer ID, or other identifier) and use those fields as keys in pair RDD operations.

 ### Creating Pair RDDs
 `Many formats we explore loading from in Chapter 5 will directly return pair RDDs for their key/value data`.
 In other cases we have a regular RDD that we want to turn into a pair RDD.
 We can do this by running a map() function that returns key/value pairs.